 In academia, numerous accomplishments can be achieved.
 You can earn a dual degree and have expertise in multiple fields, or further your career potential by going back to school.
-But what about earning your PhD?
+But what about progressing from an MBA to a PhD?

 In regards to higher education, many consider earning a PhD, or doctorate degree is considered the pinnacle of success.
 Usually, due to passion for a particular industry or subject, a PhD candidate will spend years of rigorous research to unpack its intricacies and become a leading expert in the field.
 At the end of their studies, they are able to finally see their work come to fruition when they receive their doctorate and join alongside other scholars.
 However, is it typical for an MBA graduate to move onto pursuing their PhD?
 And is there a specific purpose?
 Are there different types of PhD programs?
 What is the difference between a PhD and DBA?

 To answer the budding question: yes, you can pursue your PhD after earning your MBA, and choosing to earn a doctorate is entirely up to you and your aspirations.
 To help you better understand if getting a PhD is the right choice, we look at the path an MBA graduate can take to earn their PhD, one of the higher purposes of a doctorate, and the different types of academic programs.

 What is a PhD, and What is it Used For?